What is Pay Date?

 Pay Date refers to a specific date on which an employer sends payment to their employees for their work and the hours they have worked during a booked pay period.
 This is when the employees receive their salary in the form of a paycheck stub or a direct deposit into their bank accounts.

 Ex-date and Pay date are two extremely important aspects while trading stocks.
 These dates are important for investors and determine the eligibility for receiving dividends.

 - Ex-Date: Ex-Date is the date set by the stock exchange when the security start to trade without the right to receive the dividend.
 For example, if an investor purchases a stock on the ex-date, they will not be entitled to the next dividend payment.

 - Pay Date: The pay date is when the company contributes the dividend payment, which is eligible for shareholders.
 This is the date when the dividend checks are paid out, or the amount is directly deposited into the shareholder’s brokerage account.
 Only the shareholder who has owned the stock before the ex-date is entitled to be the registered owner on the record date and will receive a dividend on the pay date.

 How do you Ask for the Salary Date?

-- “Can you kindly let me know?”
+- Can you let me know

-- “What’s the payroll date?”
+- What is the payroll date?

-- Please inform your manager or the human resources department right away.
+- Kindly inform your manager right away

-- Verify the company’s planned payment timeline.
+- Verify the firm’s planned payment timeline

 Also, See: Payroll Deductions